jim/wtfunc/README.md

 ## Usage

-Pass the path to a valid Go file on the command line or via standard in.
+Pass the path to a valid Go file on the command line or the contets of such a file via standard in.
 Pass the line number to check for a function body with `-line`.
 This program uses Go's standard flag parsing and requires that the `-line` flag comes before the filename.

 ```
 $ wtfunc -line 21 main.go